 The lack of 3rd party tool support can be a big problem if you want to run a fully featured online store.

 However, if you are on a limited budget and not tech savvy, Ecwid is an economical solution that will allow you to sell online without bogging down your WordPress site.
+They also support all of the major payment gateways and provide 24/7 support.

 Overall, here’s how I rate the Ecwid plugin on a scale of 1-10 (10 is the best).